spree/spree/guides/content/developer/core/activators.md

 This method itself calls `ActiveSupport::Notifications.instrument` and passes through the arguments from this method.
 While it would seem that `fire_event` is just a shorter way of calling the method, it's also configured to pass through a default payload.
 This payload contains a `:user` key and an `:order` key, containing information about the current user (`try_spree_current_user`) and the current order (`current_order`) respectively.

-The `fire_event` method can be used to pass additional payload information through too:
+The `fire_event` method can be used to pass additional payload information through, too:

 ```ruby
 fire_event('spree.checkout.update', :extra => "information")```